Legal & Regulatory

 We recognise that reporting on gender pay helps to focus attention and encourages the market to work together to create a better balance.
 We have been addressing the issue of gender balance for some time.
 We have been working to make senior roles more attractive to women – and our ratios improve each year.
 Our gender pay reporting analysis is consistent with our peers and we have many success stories to share.
 However, we want to do better and will focus on gender diversity – in fact all diversity – in order to continue to be a workplace where all our people can thrive.

-Read our Gender Pay Report 2018, in line with the Government’s regulations, here.
+Read our Pay Gap Report 2021, in line with the Government’s regulations.

 We have also gone further than the Government’s requirements and looked at our partner pay gap to ensure we have a full view of our gender balance challenge.
-Read our Combined Gender Pay Report 2018 here.
+Read our Combined Pay Gap Report 2021.

 Financial Conduct Authority